 Once NAEYC has reviewed the Peer Review Report and completed technical edits in consultation with the Peer Review Team, the final report is sent to the program, typically by the end of the semester in which the visit took place.
-The program then has 30 days to submit a Written Response to the Peer Review Report unless an extension is granted under the following extension policy.
-The program should contact staff if the college will be closed on the originally assigned due date or if an extension is needed for other reasons.
+The program then has 30 days to submit a Written Response to the Peer Review Report unless an extension is granted because the college will be closed on the originally assigned due date or if there are extenuating circumstances such as an act of nature or other disaster, faculty strike, faculty illness or death, or the illness or death of the primary or secondary contact's immediate family member.

 In the program's Written Response to the Peer Review Report, the program may not introduce new pieces of evidence.
-Programs may note any factual inaccuracies in the Peer Review Report and provide updated written information related to the Accreditation Criteria and NAEYC Professional Preparation Standards in the Self-Study Report, as evidence of the program's capacity for continued growth.
+Programs may note any factual inaccuracies in the Peer Review Report and provide updated written information related to the NAEYC Higher Education Accreditation Standards in the Self-Study Report, as evidence of the program's capacity for continued growth.